FluidNumerics/fluidnumerics-rcc/docs/jobs/job_history.md

 * `CG` - The job is in a completing state and the associated compute resources are being cleaned up.
 * `(Resources)` - There are insufficient resources available to schedule your job at the moment.

+!!!note
+    If your job is in a pending state, you can see when it is scheduled to run with `squeue --start`

 You can filter the results of `squeue` by the partition, user, job state, compute nodes, and more; examples are given below

 !!! note